hayakollur2003/Small-Scale-ERP-System-BIZZ-SUITE-APP/README.md

 Demo Password: password123

 📄 License
-This project is distributed under the MIT License.
+This project is distributed under the **Apache License 2.0**.
 See the LICENSE file for more information.

 👨‍💻 Author
 Kolluru Hayagreeva (Haya)